Our ingredients:

 Magnesium Carbonate Hydroxide

 Magnesium is a white mineral that occurs naturally in the earth.
-It has many forms and its uses include antacid tablets for heartburn, upset stomach, indigestion and as an addition to food as an anticaking agent, to prevent lumps and for ease of flow/use.
+It has many forms and its uses include antacid tablets for heartburn, upset stomach, indigestion and as an addition to food and cosmetics as an anti-caking agent, to prevent lumps and for ease of flow/use.

 Parfum

-An aroma compound, also known as an odorant, aroma, fragrance or flavouring is a chemical compound that has a pleasant smell or odour.
+An aroma compound (also known as an odourant, aroma or fragrance) is a chemical compound that has a pleasant smell.
 Aroma compounds can naturally be found in various foods, such as fruits and their peels, wine, spices, floral scent, perfumes, fragrance oils, and essential oils.
-Ours contain no allergens and smells of sweet coco.
+Ours contain no allergens and variations of these delicate scents are used across our different baby and body powders where stated.

 The nasties we don’t use: